pepopowitz/your-first-react-app-exercises/exercise-11/README.md

 # Exercise 11
 ## CSS Modules

+In this exercise, we'll be converting from component CSS files to CSS Modules.

 &#128073; Start the app for Exercise 11

 In a console window, pointed at the root of this project, run `npm run start-exercise-11`.